Aussieforks/aussieforks-modpack/README.md

 * [ContentDB](https://content.minetest.net/packages/sorcerykid/timekeeper/)
 * See timekeeper/README.txt for more information.

-### poshud
+### postool
-Adds the position, maximum lag and optionally mapblock coordinates as a HUD element.
-TODO: later versions include advtrains railwaytime.
+Adds the position and several other bits of information as a configurable HUD, plus a tool for showing grids like protector mod.

+This fork includes the ability to display biome data in the HUD - biome, heat and humidity.

-* Mod author: orwell96
+* Mod author: SwissalpS
-* Contributions by naturefreshmilk
+* Biome data co-authored by: SwissalpS and Blockhead

 ### TO add: regrowing_fruits
 Versions exist from these authors to evaluate: